 The cosine of an angle is the length of the adjacent side divided by the length of the hypotenuse.

 cos(α) = adjacent / hypotenuse = b / c

 If you're not sure what the adjacent and hypotenuse is (and opposite, as well), check out the explanation in the.

-A name cosine comes from a Latin prefix co- and sine function - so it literally means sine complement.
-And, indeed, the cosine function may be defined that way: as the sine of the complementary angle - the other non-right angle.
-The abbreviation of cosine is cos, e.g. cos(30°).
+The name cosine comes from the Latin prefix co- and sine function – so it literally means sine complement.
+And, indeed, the cosine function may be defined that way: as the sine of the complementary angle – the other non-right angle.
+The abbreviation of cosine is cos, e.g., cos(30°).

 Important properties of a cosine function:

 - Range (codomain) of a cosine is -1 ≤ cos(α) ≤ 1;

 - It's an even function (while sine is odd!), which means that cos(-α) = cos(α); and